iefdev/Archey-X/ReadMe.md

 # Author notes

-**[2016-02-15]**
+**[2016-02-17]**

-“Archey :: OS X” will come in tags/releases now. `v0.4.0` was the first tag.
+“Archey :: OS X” will come in tags/releases now, and this is the “dev” version _(eg v1.2.3-yymmdd-git)_.
+You should use the releases.

-Not going to list all changes here, but a few notes… The new version have a bit more code, but _cleaner_, hopefully.
-I've removed some redundant code and added a “`Utils`” class.
-Also added the “math” library to trucate the decimals.
-Had som issues with those when displaying RAM.
-The script is working with both `python` (2.7) and `python3`.
-There's also a simple version option. `archey --version` made with `optparse` _(incl the standard: `-h` and `--help`)_.
+I started a wiki...
+Not much there at the moment, but I'd guess a few pages will show up there later.

-Archey will detect `Darwin` by `uname -s`, so “brand” is only for coloring the output, and the `logosDict` was moved to the end to pick the strings from the script instead.
-Some conditional `if`'s have been added _(... \*might\* be hinting about something)_.
+If you have any feedback, suggestions?
+Please, send an email or a tweet.

  · Eric